aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

 26. Now right click on the **Session-host** PowerShell file present on the desktop and select **Run with PowerShell** in the popup options.
 This will create the Session host.
 > **Note**: The script execution will take about 5 minutes.
 Once completed

-27. Within the Remote Desktop session to az140-dc-vm11, in the browser window displaying the Azure portal, search for and select Virtual machines and, on the Virtual machines blade, in the list of virtual machines, select az140-24-p3-0  under **operations** secction select **Run command** and  in the **Run Command Script** under **PowerShell Script** paste the content of p3script.ps1 available on desktop and click on **Run**.
+27. Copy the contents of **p3script.ps1** from the desktop now from within the Remote Desktop session to az140-dc-vm11, in the browser window displaying the Azure portal, search for and select Virtual machines and, on the Virtual machines blade, in the list of virtual machines, select az140-24-p3-0  under **operations** section select **Run command** and in the **Run Command Script** under **PowerShell Script** paste the content of **p3script.ps1** and click on **Run**.

 29. On the **az140-24-p3-0** blade, select **Connect**, in the drop-down menu, select **RDP**, on the **RDP** tab of the **az140-24-p3-0 \| Connect** blade, in the **IP address** drop-down list, select the **Private IP address (10.0.3.4)** entry, and then select **Download RDP File**.